 An Automated Minibuses (AM) life cycle climate effects analysis has shown that the production of the components and the driving itself are by far the most environmentally intensive phases of the AM life cycle.
 The component production/manufacturing dominate our demonstrators’ climate impacts but the use phase will soon be the first impact contributor.

 The sensitivity and scenario analyses show that the parameters that influence the Autonomous Minibuses environmental impact the most are the electricity mix used, the AM lifetime/mileage and average occupancy, followed by the battery production mode type and the use phase energy efficiency.

-An AM with an ideal mileage and occupancy rate is environmentally better than any other transport modes.
+Our research also shows that an AM with an ideal mileage and occupancy rate is environmentally better than any other transport modes.